 Discover the Green Space Index findings near you using our interactive online map covering the whole of Great Britain.

 Explore the map

 East of England

 The Index is already being used across national and local government to inform research and policy implementation.
 It has also informed strategic decisions by Liverpool City Council, City of Edinburgh Council and the County Borough of Wrexham to protect green spaces for good.

 For more information on the Green Space Index, what the individual indices mean and how to find your way around the online map we have produced a series of frequently asked questions.
 Accompanying the FAQs and containing more detail on how the Green Space Index has been calculated and compiled are a set of Technical Notes.

 Interested in learning more about the Green Space Index as well as hearing what others have had to say about its findings?
 We've collated a selection of commentary and responses to help you delve deeper and discover the stories behind the numbers!

 "Throughout the pandemic the huge value of green spaces to local communities has been underlined, and going forward parks should be embraced as an important part of our collective recovery.
 The Green Space Index will provide a key tool for Local Authorities to identify inequity of access to green spaces, and to protect them for communities now and in the future."

 President, Fields in Trust

-Fields in Trust is an independent charity with over 90 years’ experience protecting parks and green spaces.
+Fields in Trust is an independent charity with nearly 100 years' experience protecting parks and green spaces.
 We work with landowners, community groups and policymakers to champion the value of our parks and green spaces to achieve better protection for their future at both local and national level.